OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:58

-Her neighbours and relatives heard that the Lord had shown her great mercy, and they shared her joy.
+Her neighbours and relatives heard that the Lord had shown her great mercy, and they joined in her joy.

 ## Luke 1:59